dima24kmagic/ch-downloader/README.md

 for downloading courses just type course № and separate them with plus(+) sign
 example:
 1-3 + 5 + 17 + 22-36
-(download from first to third, fifth, seventeen, from twenty two to thirty six) \n
+(download from first to third, fifth, seventeen, from twenty two to thirty six)
 6) Wait for donload completion

 HINT: if you wanna quit programm immidiately - press (ctrl + c)